Covariant influences for finite discrete dynamical systems: Application to discrete logistic map

 After straightforward calculations, in the case of a quadratic covariant influence, the conditions

 make Eq.~\eqref{eq:covinflrecursion} into the form which just yields a rescaling of the original DLM by a factor 2.
+This leads to a redefinition of $r\in\left[0,2\right]$ in order to keep $x\in\left[0,1\right]$.
 In this case, the uninfluenced part $\phi$ and the influence $f$ coincide, so $\phi$ and $f$ actually describe the same evolution.
 We can interpret this situation as a splitting of the original population obeying the DLM into two halves.
 As~$x$ is still constrained to be in $\left[0,1\right]$ and~$r$ can be interpreted as the fertility rate of the population~\cite{May1976}, splitting the population into two means that both~$x$ and~$r$ must be renormalized against the reduced size of the population.
 In particular, after the splitting into two halves, $r$ becomes $r':=\nicefrac{r}{2}$.
 Therefore, when considering the evolution of the whole population, it is natural that the fertility rate will be twice the renormalized fertility rate of each half; in symbols $r=2r'$.